 This concept can be applied to any position meeting.
 Boundary Defensive Backs and Field Defensive Backs can sit next to each other (or right and left side if that fits your scheme) to communicate coverages and calls.
 Quarterbacks should sit with the WRs that play the most so they can communicate route adjustments and signals.

 Smart seating can be a simple solution to some problems you may be having in educating your athletes or getting your athletes to communicate more effectively.

 Simple and Clear Mission

 Every meeting MUST HAVE a simple and clear mission.
 What are we going to accomplish?
 What are the standards and expectations for behavior within the meeting?
 What materials are needed for this meeting?
 What is the weekly and daily schedule?
 ARE WE ALL ON THE SAME PAGE?
 DO WE ALL BELIEVE IN THE MISSION?

 One of the premier books any coach should read is Extreme Ownership: How Navy SEALs Lead and Win by Jocko Willink and Leif Babin.
-It has taught me more about leadership skills than just about any resource I have ever found.
+Sign up to get the free audio book here It has taught me more about leadership skills than just about any resource I have ever found.
 It outlines the most important factor in the success of any team, large or small: LEADERSHIP.
 If your position group is not performing up to standards, it is the coach’s fault, plain and simple.
 The coach needs to take responsibility and find out what the problem is and come up with a solution or the group will continue to fail.